 The different options in your group, chosen by you or your subscribers.
 For the group category “Occupational role” you could list the following group names as the options: Staff, Faculty, and Student.
 It can be helpful to think of group names as tagging your subscribers so you can better sort and find them.

 To make sure groups are the right choice for what you want to accomplish, first ask yourself these questions.

 Do I want to organize my list based on subscriber-provided information, such as their likes and dislikes?

-Do I want to import subscribers into categories based on information I already have, such as which list they belonged to in my previous email service provider (ESP) or other information from my customer relationship management (CRM) database?
+Do I want to import subscribers into categories based on information I already have, such as which list they belonged to in my previous marketing automation platform or other information from my customer relationship management (CRM) database?